-Everybody eats, and food propels storytelling.
-The California Foodways radio series and podcast will travel to every county in the state, finding stories about food and agriculture, and the people that make both possible.
+California Foodways producer Lisa Morehouse spends a lot of time in her car.
+Since 2014, she’s been on a kind of mission: to travel to every county in the state, finding stories about food, agriculture, and — most importantly — the people that make both possible.

-California Foodways tells the stories of farmers, farmworkers, cooks, and other food workers.
-Equally important: developing a diverse generation of storytellers and journalists through partnerships with professors at San Francisco State, Delta College, and UC Merced.
+California Foodways isn’t just about reporting stories, though.
+Equally important: developing a diverse generation of storytellers and journalists at colleges and universities in the state thanks to partnerships with professors at San Francisco State, Delta College, and UC Merced.

 If you have feedback or a story idea, please email: email@example.com

 Lisa Morehouse (reporter/producer) is an award-winning public radio reporter, producer and editor whose work has taken her from Samoan traveling circuses to Mississippi Delta classrooms.
 She’s filed for NPR’s Morning Edition and Latino USA, PRI’s The World, and KQED’s The California Report.
 She produced the series After the Gold Rush: The Future of Small Town California before launching California Foodways.
 For this series, she won national Edward R. Murrow and SPJ NorCal awards, was nominated for a James Beard Award, and was named an 11th Hour/UC Berkeley Food and Farming Journalism fellow.
 Morehouse is an editor for KALW’s news magazine, Crosscurrents.
 A recipient of a Certificate in Documentary Arts from Duke University’s Center for Documentary Studies, she runs workshops at that center most summers.
 She’s worked with youth in the Bay Area and across California to develop radio diaries and feature stories.